BarnBridge/Project-Call-Notes-/README.md

-Please sign up for this Bounty at Gitcoin
+Please sign up for this Bounty at Gitcoin.

+Submissions can be uploaded via Pull request in this Repository.